nadinespy/nadinespy.github.io/_posts/2020-04-17-bootstrapping-in-2way-rm-anova.md

 Now let's look into the function and see what it exactly does.

-The general idea behind using bootstrapping for NHST is to resample from the given data such that we obtain a null distribution against which we test our statistic.
+The general idea behind using bootstrapping for statistical tests is to resample from the given data such that we obtain a null distribution against which we test our statistic.
 By repeating this process a couple of times, we obtain a distribution of F-values, in which we then place the F-value of our original sample to derive a p-value.

 In the code, we first allocate variables and perform the statistical test with the original data.